 Upcoming Casino Regulation and Expected Changes

 For a while, it seemed that Alabama would never progress when it came to easing its gambling laws.
 Since daily fantasy sports was legalized in 2019, there is no reason to think that this attitude could not change.
-All around the country, states are legalizing sports betting one by one – with many quickly realizing the benefits in the taxation of gaming revenue.
+All around the country, legal gambling sites are popping up – with many states quickly realizing the benefits in the taxation of gaming revenue.
 Alabama’s neighbor states Tennessee and Mississippi have already passed sports betting legislation, with Florida and Georgia currently discussing the opportunities within their government.

 However, even if sports betting is legalized in Alabama, it may still take generations for attitudes in the state to change when considering table games gambling.
 Only time will tell if Alabama progresses alongside its neighbors or chooses to remain an anti-gambling zone.
 If you don’t like the chances of Alabama becoming a gambling-friendly state, you might want to read more about the Delaware casinos which operate legally, protected by the state law.